pyepics/pyepics/doc/overview.rst

    >>> pv1.value = 1.9

-PV objects have several more methods, especially related to monitoring external changes to the PVs and defining functions to be run automatically when the value changes.
+PV objects have several methods, especially related to monitoring external changes to the PVs and defining functions to be run automatically when the value changes.
 There are also several attributes associated with a PV reflecting the ``Control Attributes``.
 Further details are at :ref:`pv-label`